lourw/blog/docs/learning/erlang/erlang.md

 description: Overview of common themes when developing in Erlang
 ---

 This section is a little reminder to me about the conventions and best practices to use when coding in Erlang.
 I'm currently taking senior level university course on parallel programming and have a love-hate relationship with this functional language.
+(Mostly love).

 ## Conventions
 ### Variables